-My professional sanding machines are 95% dust free although, inevitably, some dust can be generated on certain restoration projects.
+My professional sanding machines are 99% to 95% dust free although, inevitably, some dust can be generated on certain restoration projects.
 In some instances, where I encounter a very uneven floor for example, it may generate a slightly higher percentage of dust than normal.
 But I also use high–powered dust-extracting machines.
 In addition, I tape up doors to other rooms and cupboards if needed for restoration floors projects.
 So if low-dust emission is a critical factor for you, perhaps because members of the household have an allergy, or chronic illness, then please let me know in advance.

 How long does it take to sand a floor?

-I also factor in additional time to let the varnish, wax or oil finish fully cure because during this time the floor should not be walked on.
+I also factor in additional time to let the VITRIFICATEUR or oil finish fully cure because during this time the floor should not be walked on.
 You will be informed exactly how long it will take depending on the chosen floor finish.
 Large rooms with uneven floors, or traditional pattern floors, can take longer to sand and prepare.

 Should I consider filling the gaps between my floorboards?